This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 Requests for your personal information may seem harmless, but it’s best to keep it to yourself.
 Questions like: “Where do you live,” “What school do you go to,” “Are your parents home,” “Do you have a boyfriend/girlfriend,” are examples of information online friends don’t really need to know about you.

-Perpetrators control their victim by isolating them from people in their real lives.
+Perpetrators control their victims by isolating them from people in their real lives.
 This doesn’t necessarily mean physical isolation, but it could be emotional.
 A predator may tell you to only talk to them about what you are thinking and feeling.
 They will say they have a special bond with you, that they understand more than your parents.

 Chances are, at some point, you’ve felt like your parents don’t get you.
 Everyone has been there, and that’s why this line works.
 Flag it and have the tough conversation with a trusted adult.